kj-in-AL/jg-micro/README.md

 Section 16: Simplify properties for microservices with Config server

 Section 17: Use Spring Cloud Bus and RabbitMQ to refresh config files of all subscribers by single call to /busrefresh endpoint of a subscriber - docker image of rabbitmq

+Section 18: Distributed Tracing, but SC Sleuth and Zipkin are not supported in 2022.0.0 and beyond

+Section 19: Circuit Breaking and Retry with Resilience4j